 Older age.
 Though salivary gland tumors can occur at any age, they most commonly occur in older adults.

 Radiation exposure.
-Radiation, such as radiation used to treat head and neck cancers, increases the risk of salivary gland tumors.
+Radiation treatments for cancer, such as radiation used to treat head and neck cancers, may increase the risk of salivary gland tumors.

 Workplace exposure to certain substances.
 People who work with certain substances may have an increased risk of salivary gland tumors.
 Jobs associated with salivary gland tumors include those involved in rubber manufacturing, asbestos mining and plumbing.

 Tests and procedures used to diagnose salivary gland tumors include: